 It will cost a minimum of $10,000 to start a small security guard business, assuming that the business doesn’t need to purchase patrol vehicles.
 If vehicles are needed, plan to have much larger startup costs.

-Common startup costs for a security guard business:
+Some common startup costs for a security guard business include:

 – Equipment like radios and flashlights